vinceLer/docker-mongoDB/README.md

 Implement the `docker-compose.yml` : Can find it to the root project.

-And run `docker-compose up -d` in the terminal, MongoDB database Docker image (for collections) will be created
+Then run `docker-compose up -d` in the terminal, MongoDB database Docker image (for collections) will be created

 Then for the example,

-Compile Typescript files
+Compile Typescript files :

 ```bash
 pnpm exec tsc